Arksine/moonraker/docs/configuration.md

 #   When set to True Moonraker will log in verbose mode.
 During this stage
 #   of development the default is True.
 In the future this will change.
 config_path:
-#   An optional path where configuration files are located.
-If specified,
+#   The path to a directory where configuration files are located.
+This
-#   Moonraker will serve this path allowing file and directory manipulation
+#   directory may contain Klipper config files (printer.cfg) or Moonraker
+#   config files (moonraker.conf).
+Clients may also write their own config
-#   within it.
-This path must be located within the user's HOME directory,
+#   files to this directory.
+This path must be located within the user's
-#   by may not be the home directory itself.
-The default is no path, which
+#   HOME directory, but may not be the home directory itself.
+When this
+#   option is set the contents of the directory will be served to connected
+#   clients, allowing them to modify the various configuration files.
+NOTE:
+#   If the config_path is not set, clients will not be able to save their
-#   results in no configuration files being served.
+#   UI configuration to disk.
 ```
 ## authorization

 ```
+# moonraker.conf

 [authorization]
 enabled: True
 #   Enables authorization.
 When set to true, requests must either contain